gvwilson/thirdbit/src/fiction/santas/index.md

 he finally ventured.

 The santa shrugged.
-"This isn't actually my world.
-But santa this, elf that—it all seems pretty foolish when everything has fallen apart.
+"Santa this, elf that—it all seems pretty foolish when everything has fallen apart.
 I think what matters is whether people are happy or not.
-All I know is that if we can fix the train and deliver some presents, the world will be a better place."
+All I know is that if we can fix the train and deliver some presents, it might make up for—well, for some of the presents I *shouldn't* have delivered."

 She straightened some tools on the workbench nearest her.
 "Now, tell me about you.